By the mid-22nd century, various spacecraft are being sent to Alpha Centauri,

 propulsion, to solar sail technology, to other more experimental methods.

-to attempt such a voyage.
+Most of these ships are crewless.
 However, each craft is equipped with powerful

 AI, automated systems and robots which do a better job than any human

 could, in any case.
+Protection

 from incoming meteors is provided by cone-shaped force fields, projected